Hugh J. McGrath

-Hugh Jocelyn McGrath (April 6, 1856 – November 7, 1899) was a captain in the United States Army and a Medal of Honor recipient for his actions in the Philippine–American War.
+Hugh Jocelyn McGrath (April 8, 1856 – November 7, 1899) was a captain in the United States Army and a Medal of Honor recipient for his actions in the Philippine–American War.

-He graduated from the United States Military Academy in 1880.
+McGrath was born in Fond du Lac, Wisconsin on April 8, 1856.
 He lived in Eau Claire, Wisconsin.
+McGrath graduated from Eau Claire High School in 1873 and then taught school for a while before enrolling in the scientific course at the University of Wisconsin.
+After completing the first two years of the program, he left to attend the United States Military Academy, graduating in June 1880.
+McGrath was commissioned as a cavalry officer and assigned to frontier duty with the 4th Cavalry Regiment.
+He entered the Infantry and Cavalry School at Fort Leavenworth, Kansas in September 1885 and graduated in July 1887.

+After more frontier duty, McGrath served as professor of military science and tactics at the University of Wisconsin from September 1891 to September 1894.
+While there, he earned an LL.B. degree from the law school in 1893 and was admitted to the Wisconsin bar that same year.
+McGrath was promoted to captain in June 1897 and then received a temporary promotion to major of U.S. Volunteers in June 1898 during the Spanish–American War.
+He did not see action, but later served in Havana, Cuba from November 1898 to April 1899.
+He was returned to the rank of captain in May 1899 before being sent to rejoin the 4th Cavalry in the Philippines.

-He was wounded in the left thigh at Noveleta in October 1899, and he died of his wound a month later.
+McGrath was wounded in the left thigh at Noveleta in October 1899, and he died of his wound a month later.
 His body was repatriated in December 1899 and he was buried at Arlington National Cemetery.

 Medal of Honor citation

 Rank and organization: Captain, 4th U.S. Cavalry.
 Place and date: At Calamba, Luzon, Philippine Islands, July 26, 1899.
 Entered service at: Eau Claire, Wis.
 Birth: Fond du Lac, Wis.
 Date of issue: April 29, 1902.